 Before Adam's fall, he and the woman had access to the tree of life, but since the fall mankind does not have access to the tree of life until God will make it available by means of the Lord Jesus Christ (refer to Revelation 2:7, 22:2 and 14; it may be helpful to read all of Revelation chapters 21 and 22.)

 From God's point of view the man, Adam, and the woman died that day – they died in the most important life they had – they no longer had the holy spirit-life which God had given to them.
 Their holy spirit did not die but God had to take it back from them and so they no longer had it, they no longer had access to God via holy spirit, as God had warned Adam.
 They no longer had access to the tree of life.

 Adam and the woman were no longer three-part beings.
 Now they only had two parts – their soul-life and their fleshy-bodies.
-They were living souls just the same as the other creatures that were made when mankind was made (Genesis 1:24 and 25) because they no longer had that third part which God had originally given to them (Genesis 1:26-29).
+They were living souls just the same as the other creatures that were made when mankind was made (refer to Genesis 1:24 and 25) because they no longer had that third part which God had originally given to them (refer to Genesis 1:26-29).
 They no longer were in the image of God.
 They no longer had holy spirit-life within them.
 They could still behave like God only to a certain degree on the earth if they would do what God would ask them to do from that time onwards.

 The devil does not want people to know...

 Adam, the first man, did not accomplish all of what God wanted him to accomplish.
-But the Lord Jesus Christ, who is the promised seed of Genesis 3:15 (the second and last man, I Corinthians 15:45-48), is the one who has redeemed all of what Adam lost and he has made available the gift of holy spirit to mankind on a permanent basis and many more blessings which God can now give to mankind.
+But the Lord Jesus Christ, who is the promised seed of Genesis 3:15 (the second and last man, refer to I Corinthians 15:45-48), is the one who has redeemed all of what Adam lost and he has made available the gift of holy spirit to mankind on a permanent basis, plus many more blessings which God can now give to mankind.

 The Lord Jesus Christ has been given the position of being at God's right-hand side, the bright and morning star.
 Christ is the image of God.